learn-co-curriculum/javascript-promises/README.md

 {[[PromiseStatus]]: "pending", [[PromiseValue]]: undefined}
 ```

-That object has a method on it called `then`, and we can pass that method a function that we can call whenever we want.
+That object has a method on it called `then`, and we can pass that `then` method a function that we can call whenever we want.
 So for example, we can change our code to the following.
 (The code below is getting there but missing some things, before it will work.)

 ```js